 Choosing a Barcelona breakfast dish to make in our apartment kitchen during our two-week stay for my Weekend Eggs series of breakfast eggs dishes from around the world hasn’t been easy.
 The fact is that most people don’t eat eggs out for breakfast here, and there is no particular egg dish or ‘signature’ Barcelona breakfast eggs as there is in other cities.

 But what people do eat here, from breakfast till dinner – even breakfast for dinner! – and typically for brunch, is tortilla.
 Just to clear up any confusion, tortilla in Spain is different to tortilla in Mexico.
 In Spain, a tortilla is a thick cooked potato omelette of eggs and potatoes, whereas a tortilla in Mexico and South America is a flat soft bread made of corn or flour.
 One whiff of corn tortillas is all it takes to transport me back to Mexico City, but that’s a topic for another post!
+One dish that this is similar to is the Italian frittata, which is equally delicious.

 To avoid confusion in restaurants in Spain and Mexico, a tortilla will often be labelled as a ‘Spanish tortilla’ or ‘tortilla de patatas’ (tortilla with potatoes) and a tortilla de cebolla is a Spanish potato omelette with onions, and that’s what this recipe makes – the best Spanish potato omelette with onions that you’ll ever try.